expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 If Expo couldn't deliver the message to the Android or iOS push notification service, the receipt's details may also include service-specific information.
 This is useful mostly for debugging and reporting possible bugs to Expo.

-### Expired Credentials

-When your push notification credentials have expired, simply run `expo build:ios -c --no-publish` to clear your expired credentials and generate new ones.
-The new credentials will take effect within a few minutes of being generated.
-You do not have to submit a new build!

 # FAQ

 - **Does Expo store the contents of push notifications?** Expo does not store the contents of push notifications any longer than it takes to deliver the notifications to the push notification services operated by Apple, Google, etc...
 Push notifications are stored only in memory and in message queues and **not** stored in databases.